pachyderm/pachyderm/examples/word_count/README.md

 # Pachyderm Word Count - Map/Reduce 101
 New to Pachyderm?
 Start with the [beginner tutorial](https://docs.pachyderm.com/latest/getting_started/beginner_tutorial/).

-In this guide, we will write a classic MapReduce word count application in Pachyderm.
-A MapReduce job typically splits your input data into independent chunks which are seamlessly processed by a `map` pipeline in a parallel manner.
+In this guide, we will write a classic MapReduce word count application in Pachyderm.A MapReduce job typically splits your input data into independent chunks that are seamlessly processed by a `map` pipeline in a parallel manner.
 The outputs of the maps are then input to a `reduce` pipeline which creates an aggregated content.

 - In the first part of this example, we will:
-    - **Map**: Extract a list of words occuring in given web pages and create a list of text files named after each word.
-    One line in that file represents the occurence of the word in a page.
+    - **Map**: Extract a list of words occurring in given web pages and create a list of text files named after each word.
+One line in that file represents the occurrence of the word on a page.
-    - **Reduce**: Aggregate those numbers to display the total occurence for each word in all pages considered.
+    - **Reduce**: Aggregate those numbers to display the total occurrence for each word in all pages considered.

-- In our second example, we add an additional web page and witness how the map/reduce pipelines manage our additionnal words.
+- In our second example, we add an additional web page and witness how the map/reduce pipelines manage our additional words.

 ***Table of Contents***
 - [1.
 Getting ready](#1-getting-ready)